akutruff/diagon/README.md

 ```

-Runs the increment function and records any object mutation into a list of `Map<>` objects that store which properties have changed and the **original value** of each property.
+Runs the increment function and records any object mutation into a list of `Patch` objects that store which properties have changed and the **original value** of each property.
 These patches allows you to rewind and undo changes by calling `applyPatch()`.

 ### Reverse a patch to go the opposite direction in history
 ```typescript